marcuslowndes/minipoly/README.md

 ## Rules of the game

 There are two players.
 During a player's turn they may roll a die and move their counter.
 If they land on a property space, that player may purchase the property.
 When each property on a road has been purchased by the same player, that player can then purchase improvements on that property.
-Rent is payed by any player who lands on their opponent's property, to the opponent.
+Rent is payed to their opponent by any player who lands on their opponent's property.
 The first player to run out of money loses the game.

 ## Getting Started